-Belyuen Community Government Council area has forty-eight (48) occupied Lots and one vacant Lot which can be rated and or charged.
+Belyuen Community Government Council area has forty-eight (48) occupied Lots which can be rated and or charged.
 Only five (5) of the forty-eight (48) are non-government occupied.
-Of these five (5), one (1) is occupied by Darwin based service providers, the other four (4) are occupied by council operated programs.
+Of these five (5) one (1) is occupied by Darwin based service provider, the other four (4) are occupied by council operated programs.

-The Council has considered the current economic conditions prevailing in the NT and set its rates increase at 1.3% based on the estimated annual CPI in March 2021.
+The Council has considered the current economic conditions prevailing in the NT and set its rates increase at 5.1% based on the estimated annual CPI in March 2022.